-The Public Transportation section of the Traffic Relief Plan will invest in bus transit to reduce traffic congestion, increase sustainability, and provide more options to residents who rely on public transit to access medical care, employment, education, and other services.
-Funding will go toward:
+The Traffic Relief Plan identifies bus transit as a method to reduce traffic congestion, increase sustainability, and provide more options to residents who rely on public transit to access medical care, employment, education, and other services.
+Projects may include but will not be limited to:

-- Sustaining and expanding where feasible local fixed-route bus services - Sustaining and expanding rapid/commuter bus services along major corridors in Riverside County to destinations such as San Diego, Orange, and San Bernardino Counties, downtown Riverside, Temecula, Moreno Valley, Coachella Valley, Hemet/San Jacinto, and Beaumont/Banning/Calimesa, Corona, and Perris.
-These routes can connect to commercial airports in the region, major educational, business, and retail/ entertainment destinations - Improving safety and security on bus transit - Zero-emission buses and related capital, maintenance, and operation costs - Maintenance and operation of transit centers/hubs and bus stops/shelters - Roadway technologies that improve bus travel times - Micro-transit (on-demand) public transit technologies
+- Sustaining and expanding where feasible local fixed-route bus services - Exploration of mass transit alternatives for the I-15 corridor - Sustaining and expanding rapid/commuter bus services along major corridors in Riverside County to destinations such as

+San Diego, Orange, and San Bernardino Counties, downtown Riverside, Temecula, Moreno Valley, Coachella Valley, Hemet/ San Jacinto, Beaumont/Banning/Calimesa, Corona, and Perris.
+These routes can connect to commercial airports in the region, major educational, business, and retail/ entertainment destinations

+- Improving safety and security on bus transit - Zero-emission buses and related capital, maintenance, and operation costs - Maintenance and operation of transit centers/hubs and bus stops/shelters - Roadway technologies that improve bus travel times - Micro-transit (on-demand) public transit technologies - Partnering with employers to encourage alternative forms of commuting, including rideshare and vanpool/carpool as a means to reduce congestion

-Additionally, funding will be set aside for specialized transportation providers that serve seniors, veterans, students, individuals with disabilities, and rural and underserved communities.
+Investments in support of specialized transportation providers that serve seniors, veterans, students, individuals with disabilities, and rural and underserved communities are critical.
 The Citizens and Specialized Transit Advisory Committee, with representatives from these populations, will assist RCTC in administering and providing oversight to the program.
-Funding will go toward:
+Investments may include but will not be limited to:

-- Ensuring infrastructure compliance with expansion of destinations and hours of operation for paratransit services such as Dial-A-Ride - Keeping transit fares low for seniors, veterans, students, and individuals with disabilities - Improved access to and from schools, colleges and universities, and employment centers for low-income families and rural communities - Free or reduced bus fares for those who require access to medical appointments, job interviews, or other needed services - Bringing infrastructure into compliance with the Americans with Disabilities Act - Continued operation of vital community transportation resources such as the 2-1-1 network, which provides individualized assessments with transportation and social service specialists this Plan, mitigation will be required, while other community mitigation will be provided to preserve and improve quality of living, particularly in disadvantaged communities.
-Additionally, public infrastructure is increasingly under threat from natural disasters.
-Further, population growth and development puts pressure on natural areas that make Riverside County a desirable place to live.
-To achieve balanced growth of the region, ensure transportation projects can move forward, withstand natural hazards, and provide for a high quality of living for current and future generations of Riverside County residents, the Traffic Relief Plan makes meaningful commitments to environmental stewardship.
+- Expansion of destinations and hours of operation for paratransit services such as Dial-A-Ride - Keeping transit fares low for seniors, veterans, students, and individuals with disabilities - Improved access to and from schools, colleges and universities, and employment centers for low-income families and rural communities - Free or reduced bus fares for those who require access to medical appointments, job interviews, or other needed services

+- Bringing infrastructure into compliance with the Americans with Disabilities Act - Continued operation of vital community transportation resources such as the 2-1-1 network, which provides individualized assessments with transportation and social service specialists